Thiocarboxylic acid

-In organic chemistry, thiocarboxylic acids are organosulfur compounds related to carboxylic acids by replacement of one of the oxygen atoms with a sulfur atom.
+In organic chemistry, thiocarboxylic acids or carbothioic acids are organosulfur compounds related to carboxylic acids by replacement of one of the oxygen atoms with a sulfur atom.
 Two tautomers are possible: a thione form (RC(S)OH) and a thiol form (RC(O)SH).
 These are sometimes also referred to as "carbothioic O-acid" and "carbothioic S-acid" respectively.
 Of these the thiol form is most common (e.g. thioacetic acid).

-A naturally occurring thiocarboxylic acid is pyridine-2,6-dicarbothioic acid, a siderophore.
+Thiocarboxylic acids are rare in nature, however the biosynthetic components for producing them appear widespread in bacteria.
+Examples include pyridine-2,6-dicarbothioic acid, and thioquinolobactin.

 Synthesis

 Thiocarboxylic acids are typically prepared by salt metathesis from the acid chloride, as in the following conversion of benzoyl chloride to thiobenzoic acid using potassium hydrosulfide according to the following idealized equation: